 The only (and from my research) and best station to base your travels in Lisbon would be Lisboa Sete Rios station.
 Think of this as the city’s main station (i.e. the equivalent of Grand Central / Union Station) as you can easily connect between different modes of transportation in this one station.

-If you’re taking the metro (Carris): get on the Blue Line and get off at the Jardim Zoológico station which connects to the Lisboa Sete Rios (3-5 minutes walk at most).
+How to get to Lisboa Sete Rios if you’re taking the metro (Carris): get on the Blue Line and get off at the Jardim Zoológico station which connects to the Lisboa Sete Rios (3-5 minutes walk at most).

 Below, I’m sharing the public and non-public transit option in the hopes that it will help you decide for your trip!